NVIDIA/aistore/docs/batch.md

 | `apc.ActPrefetchObjects` | prefetch --/-- |
 | `apc.ActArchive`         | archive --/-- |

-For CLI documentation and examples, please see [Operations on Lists and Ranges](cli/object.md#operations-on-lists-and-ranges).
+For CLI documentation and examples, please see [Operations on Lists and Ranges (and entire buckets)](cli/object.md#operations-on-lists-and-ranges-and-entire-buckets).

 There are two distinct ways to specify the objects: **list** them (ie., the names) explicitly, or specify a **template**.